michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0146.md

 - v: foster the growth of
 - v: teach or refine to be discriminative in taste or judgment
 ### Family
-cultivate: cultivable, cultivatable, cultivated, cultivates, cultivating, cultivation, cultivator, overcultivate+;cultivable: uncultivable;cultivatable: uncultivatable;cultivated: uncultivated;cultivation: cultivations, self-cultivation;cultivator: cultivators;overcultivate: overcultivated
+- cultivate: cultivable, cultivatable, cultivated, cultivates, cultivating, cultivation, cultivator, overcultivate+
+- cultivable: uncultivable
+- cultivatable: uncultivatable
+- cultivated: uncultivated
+- cultivation: cultivations, self-cultivation
+- cultivator: cultivators
+- overcultivate: overcultivated
 ### Examples
 - People who live and die by their reputations and therefore cultivate those reputations.
 - As chief minister of Gujarat, one of India’s wealthier states, Modi cultivated a reputation as a master administrator.